by Texas Homesteader ~

 First, by buying used items a new whatsit doesn’t have to be manufactured, packaged and shipped for your purchase.
 Plus the cost is usually less for the item you’ve just purchased at a thrift store.

 And oftentimes you can buy higher quality for the same or less money than the new & oftentimes flimsier versions.
-Add to that the benefit of helping a good cause and you’ve really got a winner!
+Add to that the benefit of helping a good cause by the thrift store and you’ve really got a winner!

 Donate To Your Favorite Thrift Stores

 We donate to charitable thrift stores every chance we get.
 It removes extra “Stuff” from our home and allows someone else to enjoy those things that we no longer use.

 But there’s a stigma here that I feel I must address.

 Misconception Of Thrift Store Shopping